 If you are concerned about hair loss, it is best to prevent this process by maintaining and promoting hair growth in follicles that have not yet miniaturised.
 This can be done through a balanced diet including vitamins A, C, D, E, zinc, iron, omega-3s, and proteins.

 In addition, reducing the use of hot tools and cleansing your hair appropriately can alleviate hair damage.
-A specific treatment to clean and balance the pH of hair follicles is apple cider vinegar.
-Adding apple cider vinegar to your hair routine can promote a healthy scalp, stimulating hair growth.
+Our range of hair care products are specifically designed in order to help stimulate the hair follicle, promoting strong and healthy hair.

 What is the White Bulb Around Shedding Hair?

 Noticing a white bulb around the end of a hair that has shed can be a natural occurrence.
-If this is experienced in excess, it might signify hair loss due to a temporary condition called telogen effluvium.
+If you experience this in excess, it might signify hair loss due to a temporary condition called telogen effluvium.